-27 Sen. Elizabeth Dole.
-"Speech at the Republican National Convention".
-August 31, 2004. http://www.gopconvention.com/cgi-data/speeches/files/nk43y562n6yvptlq223p3bar9w49728z.shtml religious war in an age of asymmetric weaponry is a danger that wise people, on all sides, know that they must do all they reasonably can to circumscribe.
-If only a minute fraction of the world's 1.2 billion Moslems were radicalized, there could be no success in a war with Islam that any rational being would regard as success.
+The world is passing through an especially dangerous period of history.
+The US occupation of Iraq and Afghanistan, together with uncritical US support for Israel vis-à-vis the Palestinians, will not necessarily morph into a conflict of the west versus Islam.
+A religious war in an age of asymmetric weaponry is a danger that wise people, on all sides, know that they must do all they reasonably can to circumscribe.
+If only a minute fraction of the world's 1.2 billion Muslims were radicalized, there could be no outcome in a war with Islam that any rational being would regard as success.